MODERN SLAVERY ACT 2015 – SECTION 54 STATEMENT

 - Malaysia (principally for signals and components); and

 - Brazil (top level assembly plants).

 Current due diligence on new suppliers

 Before Dialight contracts with new suppliers, its supply chain team will work with our quality assurance department to ensure the candidate supplier has a proper quality assurance system in place, sufficient capacity to supply Dialight requirements, and comply with regulations applicable to the commodity or services we procure.
 On site supplier audits are performed by Dialight supply chain specialists as and when necessary.
-Before new supply agreements are signed, the Finance and Legal departments will undertake certain due diligence on the relevant supplier group, which includes a new search for reported illegality, regulatory breaches and non-compliance with sanctions etc. Only after the new supplier has satisfied all of these requirements will they achieve Dialight “approved vendor status” and be added to the Dialight approved vendor list, which is a controlled document.
-All of Dialight’s suppliers are generally asked to contract on Dialight’s General Conditions of Purchase, which explicitly require the customer to comply with the UK Modern Slavery Act 2015.
+Before new supply agreements are signed, the Finance and Legal departments will undertake certain due diligence on the relevant supplier group, which includes a search against specialist watch-lists for reported illegality, regulatory breaches and non-compliance with sanctions etc. Only after the new supplier has satisfied all of these requirements will they achieve Dialight "approved vendor status" and be added to the Dialight approved vendor list.
+All of Dialight's suppliers are generally asked to contract on Dialight's General Conditions of Purchase, which explicitly require the customer to comply with the UK Modern Slavery Act 2015.

 Outbound supply chain

 Dialight serves customers directly and via wholesale distributors.
 With both types of arrangements, the underlying commercial contract is reviewed and negotiated by the Dialight Legal department, with local law advice sought when necessary from external law firms or regulatory experts.
 It is Dialight's starting position to ask customers to sign up to its standard form terms & conditions of sale and/or distribution agreement.
 Both documents require the customer to comply with Dialight's policies.